Jarthianur/TestPlusPlus/README.md

 ### Floating Point Numbers

-As floating-point comparison relies on a so called epsilon, we use the machine epsilon by default.
+As floating-point equality comparison relies on a so called epsilon, we need to define such an epsilon.
+In order to not make you paying for things you don't use, there is a special comparator for floating point numbers, called F_EQUALS.
+It uses the global epsilon value by default, but allows to pass it a certain epsilon value for a single comparison.
+If you use this comparator at any point, you must define the global epsilon by invoking `SCTF_EPSILON(...)` macro once.
-But this may lead into false-negative test results, as it could be too accurate.
+You could use the machine epsilon, but this may lead into false-negative test results, as it could be too accurate.
-In order to use a custom epsilon, there are two ways to achieve this.
-First, you can provide a macro in each compilation unit, which is called `SCTF_EPSILON` with a satisfying value like `0.000001`.
-A compiler invocation could look like `g++ -std=c++11 test.cpp -DSCTF_EPSILON=0.000001`.
-Or you provide it before including *sctf.hpp* like in the example below.
-The second way, is to provide it as an extern variable.
-Therefor define `SCTF_EXTERN_EPSILON` before including *sctf.hpp* and afterwards invoke the `SCTF_SET_EPSILON(...)` macro with a satisfying value in your main source file.
+This epsilon is actually not the epsilon as per definition, but a precision threshold.
+For example if you use *0.001* as *epsilon*, *0.100234* and *0.100345* will be considered equals.

 ### Regular Expressions